iveahugeship/iveahugeship/README.md

 ### 🧐 More about me:

-- Don't like to learn/work at home, so I often visit office and coworking space :office:
+- I don't like to learn/work at home, so I often visit office and coworking space :office:
-- Watch a lot of anime, tv shows and twitch :tv:
+- I watch a lot of anime, tv shows and twitch :tv:
 - Geralt is my favorite character and «The Witcher» is my favorite book serial :wolf:
-- Love to wear earring in my right ear :ear:
+- I like to wear earring in my right ear :ear:
 - I love tom yam very much! :shallow_pan_of_food:
 - My first coolest company is [Selectel](https://selectel.ru/)